cocoon2wong/Re/README.md

         ```bash
         python main_ethucysdd.py
         ```

+        > [!NOTE]
+        > Our reported results and provided weights on the `eth` set is actually the 6-frame-interval version.
+        > For more information and notes our used datasets and splits, please refer to [this page](https://projectunpredictable.com/Project-Qpid/docs/dataset/dataset-and-split-notes/).

     - For `NBA`, please download their original dataset files, put them into the given path listed within `dataset_original/main_nba.py`, then run